dmbarbour/wikilon/docs/AboutABC.md

                 == [B][[A]z][A]i                                    (def w)
                 == [B][[A]z]A                                       (def i)

 This will likely become *the* de-facto standard fixpoint combinator.
 It has many convenient properties like being tail-recursive, not replicating `[A]` more than necessary, and supporting recovery of the `z` identifier as a simple rewrite.
-In practice, we'll accelerate this, reducing a dozen steps and two copies to a single step and one logical copy of `[A]`.
+In practice, we'll *accelerate* this, reducing a dozen steps and two copies to a single step with one logical copy of `[A]`.
 Other loop structures may be defined in terms of `z` and might be independently accelerated.
 But `z` is the big one.

 ### Parallel Evaluation